bao-project/bao-docs/source/development/contributing.rst

       commits to the existing pull request.
 If existing commits need to be modified, rewrite the history and force push them to maintain a clean linear history;
+    * re-request a review from **reviewers'** after you've address all their concerns and modification requests;
     * if the **reviewers** are taking too long, try contacting the :term:`PR` assignee.